GamerzDan/MMORPGKIT-Firebase-AuthBackend/README.md

 # MMORPGKIT-Firebase-AuthBackend
 Firebase Auth as a Authentication and User Management backend for MMORPGKIT for Unity

+Increase username/password character length limits to 255

 # Requires
 Rest Client for Unity (tested on 2.62)